top of page

 Values mapping

-So for groups to cooperate well when deliberating complex problems they need to be aware of the unique values perspectives of each person.
+So for groups to cooperate well when deliberating about complex problems they need to be aware of the unique values perspectives of each person.
 This can help participants uncover points of agreement and disagreement, reflect on and possibly change their values priorities, and accommodate any differences when arriving at a group position.

 bottom of page